-It is an important step in image processing, as real world images doesn't always contain only one object that we wanna classify.
-For instance, for self driving cars, the image would contain the road, cars, pedestrians, etc. So we may need to use segmentation here to separate objects and analyze each object individually (i.e image classification) to check what it is.
+It is an important step in image processing, as real-world images don't always contain only one object that we wanna classify.
+For instance, for self-driving cars, the image would contain the road, cars, pedestrians, etc. So we may need to use segmentation here to separate objects and analyze each object individually (i.e., image classification) to check what it is.

-In this tutorial, we will see one method of image segmentation, which is K-Means Clustering.
+In this tutorial, we will see one image segmentation method, which is K-Means Clustering.

-The following video should make you familiar with K-Means clustering algorithm:
+The following video should make you familiar with the K-Means clustering algorithm: